tonycapone/cloud_catalog_ai/README.md

 `customerIndustry` The industry that the customer is in.
 Used for synthetic data generation

 You must also specify one of:
-`bedrockRoleArn` The ARN of a role that has access to the Bedrock API.
+`bedrockRoleARN` The ARN of a role that has access to the Bedrock API.

 or
 `openaiApiKey` An API key for the OpenAI API.